 About the Cultural and Creative Workforce Development Program (CCWD):

-• Interns work 15 hours a week at their internship sites and participate in 1-2 hours of CCWD program activities on a monthly basis
+Interns generally work an average of 10-15 hours a week at their internship sites and participate in 1-2 hours of CCWD program activities on a monthly basis

 The program aims to: